 8. East 110th Street Playground – Harlem

 110th Street and Lenox Avenue

 This is another playground that falls into the recently-renovated-around-existing-trees category.
-The East 110th Street Playground has a large jungle gym, tire and traditional swings, all sitting between large shade trees.
-The one part of the playground that's not protected: the sprinkler area, but it's obviously got a cooling vibe all its own.
+The East 110th Street Playground has a large jungle gym, tire, and traditional swings, all sitting between large shade trees.
+The one part of the playground that's not protected from the sun's rays is the sprinkler area, but it's got a cooling vibe all its own.

 214th Street between Seaman Avenue and Indian Road

 Reader Beth likes this gem in Upper Manhattan, and when we visited, we noticed that the large clean sandbox even had a shade cover over it.
 There are plenty of big trees in this sprawling park, and you can generally find a shady spot in the playground no matter the hour.

 Stay cool in the shade and water area at Hippo Park.
 Photo by Jody Mercier